DatabricksFactory/databricks-migration/README.md

 ## Steps to deploy bicep file ```template.bicep```

+   Before you deploy, run the **deployClusterNotebook** to deploy a Cluster and a Notebook in the Databricks Workspace .
+It takes the following parameters :

+ * $RG_NAME - Resource Group Name containing the Databricks Workspace.
+ * $REGION - Resource Group Region
+ * $WORKSPACE_NAME - Databricks Workspace Name
+ * $LIFETIME_SECONDS,
+ * $COMMENT,
+ * $CLUSTER_NAME - Databricks Cluster Name
+ * $SPARK_VERSION - The version of Spark in the Cluster
+ * $AUTOTERMINATION_MINUTES,
+ * $NUM_WORKERS - Number of workers in the Cluster
+ * $NODE_TYPE_ID,
+ * $DRIVER_NODE_TYPE_ID,
+ * $RETRY_LIMIT,
+ * $RETRY_TIME,
+ * $tenant_id - The Azure Active Directory tenant ID.
+ * $client_id - The Azure Active Directory application client ID.
+ * $client_secret - The Azure Active Directory application client secret.
+ * $subscription_id - The Azure subscription ID.
+ * $resourceGroup - The name of the resource group containing the Databricks workspace.
+ * $workspaceName - The name of the Databricks workspace.
+ * $notebookPathUnderWorkspace - The path to the directory in the workspace where the notebooks should be deployed.

+ > EXAMPLE
+    .\deploy_notebooks.ps1 -tenant_id "12345678-1234-1234-1234-123456789012" -client_id "12345678-1234-1234-1234-123456789012" -client_secret "my_client_secret" -subscription_id "12345678-1234-1234-1234-123456789012" -resourceGroup "my_resource_group" -workspaceName "my_workspace" -notebookPathUnderWorkspace "/my_notebooks"

 1. Open **Windows Powershell** or **Azure CLI** and login to your azure account using command:

 ```